sangidamouli/SangidaAkterMouli_3153852/README.md

 # Setting up the environment
-For writing the code we have used VS code as IDE.
+For this project i have downloaded and installed python 3.8.2 in my laptop.
+I used Visual studio code as IDE.
+A new repository is created in github for this project named "SangidaAkterMouli_3153852" as public including a README.md file.
+The python code for the project is commited in the repository.